"What a pretty boat, with that nice stern and unusual rig: what is it?"

 Therefore you acknowledge that all posts made to this website express the views and opinions of the author and not the administrators, moderators or webmaster (except for posts by these people) and hence the HLMOA will not be held liable.

 You agree not to post any abusive, obscene, vulgar, slanderous, hateful, threatening, sexually-oriented or any other material that may violate any applicable laws.
 Doing so may lead to you being immediately and permanently banned.
-You agree that the webmaster, administrator and moderators of this website have the right to remove, edit, move or close any topic at any time should they see fit.

 Your Data: As a user you agree to any information you have entered above being stored in a database.

-Please note that your information will not be made available to non-members apart from specific areas such as wanted or for sale items.
 Whilst this information will not be disclosed to any third party without your consent the webmaster, administrator and moderators cannot be held responsible for any hacking attempt that may lead to the data being compromised.
-You can change your profile at any time.

 Should you wish to have your data removed from the site please inform the association.